 - With a pencil, draw five 3-in. circles on a sheet of parchment paper.
 Place paper, pencil mark down, on a baking sheet.
 Spread a heaping tablespoonful of batter over each circle.
 Bake at 400° for 8-10 minutes or until edges begin to brown.
 Remove to wire racks to cool completely.
 Repeat with remaining batter, making 30 cookies.

-- Using a vegetable peeler, remove peel from one tangerine.
+- Using a vegetable peeler, remove peel from one tangerine; set aside.
 Peel and seed remaining tangerines and place in a food processor.
-Add the cranberries, sugar and tangerine peel.
+Add the cranberries, sugar and reserved tangerine peel.
 Cover and process until chopped.
 Transfer to a large saucepan.
 Cook over medium heat until thickened, about 10 minutes.
 Cool.

 - For thyme cream, beat the cheese, yogurt, honey and thyme until thickened.
 Place one cookie on a small plate.
 Spread with 1 tablespoon cranberry filling and 1 tablespoon thyme cream.
 Repeat layers twice.
 Repeat with remaining cookies, cranberry filling and thyme cream.
 Sprinkle with additional walnuts.
 Yield: 10 servings.